 - 1. Examining underground pipe when exposed.
-Whenever buried pipe is exposed, the operator must examine the exposed portion for evidence of corrosion.
-A record of this examination must be maintained [49 Title 49, CFR §192.459]. - 2.
+Whenever buried pipe is exposed, the operator must examine the exposed portion for evidence of corrosion and coating deterioration.
+If corrosion or deteriorated coating is found on the exposed section, the operator must excavate and determine the full extent of the corrosion and coating damage.
+A record of this examination must be maintained [Title 49, CFR §192.459]. - 2.
 Checking for atmospheric corrosion on aboveground pipe.
-All aboveground pipes must be inspected for atmospheric corrosion once every three years.
-A record of this examination and corrective work must be maintained [49 Title 49, CFR §192.481].
+All aboveground pipes other than service lines must be inspected for atmospheric corrosion once every three years, not to exceed 39 months; service lines must be inspected for atmospheric corrosion once every five years, not to exceed 63 months [Title 49, CFR §192.459].
+A record of this examination and corrective work must be maintained [Title 49, CFR §192.491(c)].

-The operator must keep records of each test, survey, or inspection, in sufficient detail to demonstrate adequacy of protection [49 Title 49, CFR §192.491].
+The operator must keep records of each test, survey, or inspection, in sufficient detail to demonstrate adequacy of protection [Title 49, CFR §192.491(c)].